John Patton (musician)

-John Patton (July 12, 1935 – March 19, 2002) was an American jazz, blues and R&B pianist and organist often known by his nickname, Big John Patton.
+John Patton (July 12, 1935 – March 19, 2002) was an American hard bop and soul-jazz organist and pianist often known by his nickname, "Big John" Patton.
+Patton's musical style blended elements of jazz, blues, R&B, funk, and gospel.

 Patton was one of the most in-demand organists during the golden era of the Hammond B-3 organs between 1963 and 1970.
 He recorded extensively for Blue Note and performed or collaborated with Lloyd Price, Grant Green, and Lou Donaldson.
 Patton had a lower profile in the 1970s but enjoyed a comeback in the 1980s and 1990s, often in collaboration with saxophonist John Zorn.
 His later music incorporated modal and free jazz.

 Biography

-John Patton, born in Kansas City, Missouri, United States, was an American jazz composer and performer.
-He developed the nickname "Big John", not because of his size, but because of a song.
+John Patton was born in Kansas City, Missouri, United States.
+He developed the nickname "Big John", not because of his size, but because of the country song "Big Bad John".
 "Remember the tune, 'Big Bad John'? ... yeah, well, that's what they started calling me and at first I didn't understand it but I love it now.
 It's just a name; if it's going to help you, then boogie on up in there!"

 Patton's mother was a church pianist who taught him how to play fundamentals.
 When he was about 13 years old, in 1948, he began to teach himself.
 He was inspired by the music he heard in his hometown, but he wanted to play beyond the Kansas City jazz scene.
 After high school, he headed East and found professional work.
 In 1954 in Washington, D.C., he found out that R&B star Lloyd Price was playing at the Howard Theater, and that Price had just fired his pianist and needed a new player.
 Patton played a few bars from the introduction to "Lawdy, Miss Clawdy".
 He was given the job.

 It was a relationship that would last until 1959.
 "I learned everything with Lloyd," Patton said.
 "I was his 'straw boss' and the leader and he dumped all this on me and that was an experience that I got a chance to deal with."
 He recruited top players for Lloyd, including drummer Ben Dixon.
 Dixon, another self-taught player, encouraged John to check out the Hammond B-3 organ when they played in clubs that had one.
 "Some of the clubs that we would play in would have an organ off to the side and every time I would have a chance to get with that organ, man, it was just fascinating to me...especially the bass line."